lorenzbr/cryptowatchR/README.md

 ## Introduction

 This R package provides a wrapper for the Cryptowatch API.
-You can get prices and other information about cryptocurrencies and crypto exchanges.
+You can get prices and other information (volume, trades, order books, bid and ask prices, live quotes, and more) about cryptocurrencies and crypto exchanges.
 Check <https://docs.cryptowat.ch/rest-api> for a detailed documentation.
 The API is free of charge and does not require you to create an API key.
-For example, you can easily retrieve historical prices for all major cryptocurrencies.
+For example, you can easily retrieve historical prices for a large number of cryptocurrencies without setting up an account.
+However, for heavy users, this option is included in the package as well.

 ## Installation